-During this time, I remember noticing a tiny tickle arise in my throat.
-I realized that I was coming down with a flu, and Spirit instructed me to do “zinc shock therapy.”
-I immediately squirted 4 dropperfuls of liquid zinc sulfate directly into my throat.
+During this time, I noticed a tiny tickle arise in my throat.
+I realized I was coming down with the flu, and Spirit of Compassion instructed me to do “zinc shock therapy.”
+I immediately squirted four dropperfuls of liquid zinc sulfate directly into my throat.
 I let the zinc sit in my throat and administered another dose two hours later.
-Just a few hours after that, I administered even more.
-The next morning I woke up and the subtle signs of an emerging sickness were completely gone!
-This dosage may be too much for you but you can bare it in mind as a tool to consider or consult with your health practitioner or doctor.
+A few hours after that, I administered more.
+The next morning the subtle signs of an emerging sickness were completely gone!
+This dosage may be too much for some people, but you can still keep this tool in mind or discuss it with your health practitioner or doctor.

 Healing Herbs & Supplements